J. Mark Spalding

-Joseph Mark Spalding, D.D., J.C.L. (born January 13, 1965) is an American prelate of the Roman Catholic Church.
-He has been serving as bishop of the Diocese of Nashville in Tennessee since 2017.
+Joseph Mark Spalding (born January 13, 1965) is an American Catholic prelate who has served as Bishop of Nashville since 2017.

+Born in Lebanon, Kentucky, Spalding studied at Saint Meinrad Seminary and School of Theology and Catholic University of Louvain in Belgium.
+He became an ordained priest in 1991, and served as an associate pastor for the Archdiocese of Louisville at the Basilica of St. Joseph Proto-Cathedral in Bardstown, Kentucky.

+Between 1992 and 2017, Spalding served in pastoral positions at parishes in Bardstown, Louisville, and La Grange.
+In 1998, Archbishop Thomas C. Kelly appointed Spalding to additional positions judicial vicar and director of the metropolitan tribunal.
+Archbishop Joseph Edward Kurtz in 2011 appointed Spalding as vicar general.
+Pope Francis appointed Spalding as the bishop of Nashville in November 2017, and he was consecrated in February 2018.

 Biography

 Early life

-Joseph Spalding was born on January 13, 1965, in Lebanon, Kentucky and grew up on the family farm in Washington County, Kentucky.
+Joseph Spalding was born on January 13, 1965, in Lebanon, Kentucky, and grew up on the family farm in Washington County, Kentucky.
 His family has roots in the earliest Catholic presence west of the Appalachian Mountains.
 His ancestors include Archbishop Martin Spalding, John Lancaster Spalding and Mother Catherine Spalding.

-Spalding graduated from Bethlehem High School in Bardstown, Kentucky in 1983; and obtained a Bachelor of Arts degree in history from Saint Meinrad Seminary and School of Theology in St. Meinrad, Indiana, in 1987.
-He received a master's degree and an Bachelor of Sacred Theology degree from the Catholic University of Louvain in Leuven, Belgium in 1990.
+Joseph Spalding graduated from Bethlehem High School in Bardstown, Kentucky in 1983.

+After finishing high school, Spalding decided to become a priest.
+He enter the Saint Meinrad Seminary and School of Theology in St. Meinrad, Indiana, where he received a Bachelor of Arts degree in history in 1987.
+Spalding then traveled to the Catholic University of Louvain in Leuven, Belgium; he earned a master's degree and a Bachelor of Sacred Theology degree there in 1990.

 Priesthood

 Spalding was ordained to the priesthood on August 3, 1991, for the Archdiocese of Louisville at the Basilica of St. Joseph Proto-Cathedral by Archbishop Thomas C. Kelly.
-Spalding returned to Louvain for a Licentiate in Canon Law.Spalding was appointed pastor of Holy Name Parish in Louisville, Kentucky, on October 1, 2016.
+After his ordination, Spalding returned to Louvain to study for a Licentiate in Canon Law.